ansible-community/community-website/posts/archive/the-total-economic-impact-of-red-hat-ansible-tower.md

 tasks.
 Complex tasks could be delegated to greener team members.
 Ansible Tower eliminated dull, boring, and repetitive tasks through automation.

-Red Hat Ansible Tower\'s ease of use shined in this study.
-The lead infrastructure architect said, \"We had the ability for Tower to be used within our environment in under a week with the tools provided out of the box.\" Ansible Tower democratizes the flexibility and power of Ansible.
+Red Hat Ansible Tower's ease of use shined in this study.
+The lead infrastructure architect said, "We had the ability for Tower to be used within our environment in under a week with the tools provided out of the box."
+Ansible Tower democratizes the flexibility and power of Ansible.
 Infrastructure staff built functionality to enable end users to act safely in their own environments.
 End users of Ansible Tower functionality required only one hour of training to be qualified and